 - Sample Application to Establish a PreK Region - Applications to establish a PreK Region beginning with the 17/18 school year are due November 15, 2016.
 Decisions on establishing a PreK Region will be made by February 15, 2017.

-Establishment or Expansion of a Public School Operated Program
+Expansion of a Public School Operated Program

 Responses to completed applications to establish or expand a program will be provided within 30 business days from submission of a complete application.
 Only applications submitted online will be accepted.